Duke of Edinburgh Award (DofE)

 The Duke of Edinburgh award scheme challenges young people aged 14 to 25 throughout the world to serve others, acquire new skills, experience adventure and make new friends.
 Each award should add purpose and pleasure to a young person's life.
 Their achievements are widely recognised in education and employment.
 Students may enter at Bronze, Silver and Gold levels, usually in years Ten, Eleven and Twelve respectively.
 We run some after school sessions to help train and coach young people in the award; however, participants must also complete many elements in their own time.
 Commitment is vital.

-The Bronze award is introduced in the last term of year Nine in preparation for starting in year Ten of the new academic year.
+The Bronze award is introduced after Christmas year Nine in preparation for starting in year Ten of the new academic year.

 The award is split into four sections, each of which participants must satisfactorily complete.
 The sections are: